congiants/Melanoma_Predictor/README.md

 To use this project, follow these steps:
 1. Clone the repository: `git clone https://github.com/congiants/Melanoma_Predictor.git`
 2. Install the required libraries: `pip install required_library`
-3. The model is already trained and can be used.
-The two images in the root of the directory can be used for a quick test of the model
+3. The models are already trained and can be used.
+The two images in the root of the directory can be used for a quick test of the models
-4. The model can also be trained on a different dataset
+4. The models can also be trained on a different dataset

 ## Dataset
 Dataset used from Kaggle: https://www.kaggle.com/datasets/hasnainjaved/melanoma-skin-cancer-dataset-of-10000-images